ralphiee22/django-rest-framework/README.md

 # Fundingdssdssddssdddswd

 REST framework is a *collaboratively funded project*.
-If you use REST framework commercially we strongly encourage you to invest in its continued development by [signing up for a paid plan][funding].
+If you use REST framework commercialssly we strongly encourage you to invest in its continued development by [signing up for a paid plan][funding].

 The initial aim is to provide a single full-time position on REST framework.